Bad (album): Composition and lyrics

 The lyrics to "Liberian Girl" were viewed as "glistening" with "gratitude" for the "existence of a loved one", while those to "Smooth Criminal" recalled "the popcorn-chomping manner" of "Thriller".
 The track was thought of as an example of "Jackson's free-form language" that keeps people "aware that we are on the edge of several realities: the film, the dream it inspires, the waking world it illuminates".
 The music in "I Just Can't Stop Loving You", a duet with Siedah Garrett, consisted mainly of finger snaps and timpani.
 "Just Good Friends" is a duet with Stevie Wonder; Jones admitted later: "I made a mistake with ['Just Good Friends'].
 That didn't work."

-Jackson's mother, Katherine Jackson, wanted him to write an R&B song with a shuffle rhythm for the album, which came to be "The Way You Make Me Feel".
+Jackson's mother, Katherine Jackson, wanted him to write an R&B song with a shuffle rhythm, which came to be "The Way You Make Me Feel".
 The song consists of blues harmonies and a jazz-like tone, comparable to the classic Motown sound of the 1960s.
 The lyrics of "Another Part of Me" deal with being united, as "we".
-Critics Richard Cromelin (from the Los Angeles Times) and Richard Harrington (from The Washington Post) associated the song's lyrics with the Harmonic Convergence phenomenon that occurred around the time of the album's release, with Harrington highlighting the verse: "The planets are lining up / We're bringing brighter days / They're all in line / Waiting for you / Can't you see? / You're just another part of me".
+Critics Richard Cromelin (from the Los Angeles Times) and Richard Harrington (from The Washington Post) associated the lyrics with the Harmonic Convergence phenomenon that occurred around the time of the album's release, with Harrington highlighting the verse: "The planets are lining up / We're bringing brighter days / They're all in line / Waiting for you / Can't you see? / You're just another part of me".